Climber1705/damped-pendulum-simulation/README.md

 │   ├── control.py        # Entry point to run the simulation
 │   ├── graph.py          # Handles plotting of pendulum motion and energy graphs
 │   ├── pendulum.py       # Defines the pendulum class and equations of motion
-│   └── view.py           # Handles visualization and animation of the pendulum
+│   └── view.py           # Handles visualisation and animation of the pendulum
 │
 ├── requirements.txt      # List of Python dependencies
 ├── README.md             # Project documentation